w3f/Grants-Program/applications/QSTN: Redefining data, De-Fi and NFTs on Substrate.md

 3. Web3 DAOs and Protocols which need to capture market research (e.g. DAO governance)
 4. Web2 users wishing to matriculate to Web3 but no upfront capital or resources to get into the space

-Currently, we have over 2,000 sign-ups for the waitlist, confirmed private test sessions with Encode Club, Octopus Network and a couple projects on NEAR Protocol as well as set aside a marketing budget for customer acquisition (200K total reach).
+Currently, we have over 3,000 sign-ups for the waitlist, confirmed private test sessions with Encode Club, Octopus Network and a couple projects on NEAR Protocol.

 Since we also have a desire to partner with Web2 organizations to help demonstrate the value of our platform, we are currently in talks with the following educational institutions to run private sessions.
 - Jack & Jill of America, Inc.